nimious/freenect2/README.md

 # io-myo

-Nim bindings for libfreenect, the the cross-platform user library for Kinect for Windows v2.
+Nim bindings for libfreenect, the the cross-platform library for Kinect for Windows v2.

 ![io-freenect2 Logo](logo.png)